wtsi-team112/ncov2019-artic-nf/README.md

 This repo contains both [Singularity]("https://sylabs.io/guides/3.0/user-guide/index.html") and Dockerfiles.
 You can build the Singularity containers locally by running `scripts/build_singularity_containers.sh` and use them with `-profile singularity` The containers will be available from Docker/Singularityhub shortly.

 #### Conda
-The repo contains a environment.yml files which automatically build the correct conda env if `-profile conda` is specifed in the command.
+The repo contains environment.yml files which automatically build the correct conda env if `-profile conda` is specifed in the command.
 Although you'll need `conda` installed, this is probably the easiest way to run this pipeline.

+`--cache /some/dir` can be specified to have a fixed, shared location to store the conda build for use by multiple runs of the workflow.

 #### Executors
 By default, the pipeline just runs on the local machine.
-You can specify `-profile slurm` to use a SLURM cluster.
+You can specify `-profile slurm` to use a SLURM cluster, or `-profile lsf` to use an LSF cluster.
+In either case you will need to edit the appropriate .config file in the conf directory to provide local queue names.

 #### Profiles
 You can use multiple profiles at once, separating them with a comma.
 This is described in the Nextflow [documentation](https://www.nextflow.io/docs/latest/config.html#config-profiles)